The Saginaw Impact Manifold

 Geophysical Flow Analysis Confirms Relationship & Enables Triangulation To Causal Impact Site

 We present a novel approach to the genesis of the Carolina bays, proposing that those enigmatic landforms are depositional features within a 1 to 10 meter-thick blanket of hydrated ejecta associated with a cosmic impact into the North American ice shield at the Mid-Pleistocene Transition, ~800,000 years ago.
-In the proposed scenario, a very shallow (perhaps nearly tangential) cometary impact generated the current Saginaw Bay regional depression (subsequently scoured by multiple ice sheet advances), the Carolina Bays as proximal ejecta, and the Australasian Tektites as distal ejecta.
 The ellipsoidal bays exhibit an "inferred orientation", facilitating the use of a triangulation network to identify the associated terrestrial impact crater.
 Attempts by others to triangulate bay orientations to a causal crater may have failed because the ballistic physics and fluid mechanics aspects of an ejecta distribution were not considered.
-An analytical model was heuristically developed to generate ejecta emplacement orientations that reflect large-scale geophysical flow effects, and its results were compared to empirically measured bay orientations at ~250 Carolina bay "fields" (representing many thousands of bays).
+An analytical model was heuristically developed to generate ejecta emplacement orientations that reflect large-scale geophysical flow effects, and its results were compared to empirically measured bay orientations of 45,000 Carolina bays.
 Our model's predicted results correlate well with actual bay orientations when an oblique cosmic impact across the Saginaw area of Michigan is considered.
 The great-circle distances separating the proposed Saginaw impact crater and all identified Carolina bays also correlate well; the bay’s geographic distribution is along an annulus surrounding the proposed crater.
 These positive correlations suggest that a unique geospatial relationship exists between the proposed impact location and the Carolina bays of North America.
-To facilitate independent testing of the hypothesis, a web-based version of the model was made publicly available for integration with the Google Earth GIS.

 InspirationThe inspiration for our conjecture was an observation in the paper The Goldsboro Ridge, an Enigma, by R. B. Daniels, E. E. Gamble and W.H.
 Wheeler, 1970: